JFWolters/DAG-HmmerSearch/README.md

 2)Full path to protein sequence alignment

 ## To Run:
-To run, modify the vars.config, then run makeDAG.sh
+To run, modify the vars.config, then run bash makeDAG.sh

 The pipeline is split into three DAG submits: the hmmer search, combining the results, and generating the gene tree and related output.

 ### Hmmer search
 First, run as:

 condor_submit_dag annot_prot_search.dag

 Summary of output files for hmmer search: